Oranotse/aws-restart-portfolio/labs/compute/File System in the Cloud/README.md

-# File Systems in the Cloud – AWS SimuLearn
+# AWS SimuLearn: File Systems in the Cloud

 ## Overview
 In this lab, I worked with Amazon Elastic File System (EFS) to understand how shared file storage works in AWS.
 I configured an EFS file system, ensured the correct mount target was available in the appropriate Availability Zone, and mounted it to an EC2 instance to test file access.